seacen/The-Digest/README.md

 # The Digest
 #####2015 SM2 Software Modelling Design Project 2

-the homepage and panel template, session helper and some of the stylesheets settings are credited by Mathew Blair.
+the session helper, homepage and panel template are credited by Mathew Blair.

 execute these commands to visit the website on [http://localhost:3000](http://localhost:3000)
 ```